Prabhassharma177/WanderStay/README.md

 In deployment I faced issues.
 I deployed by when I went that link there is error.
 Then I felt stuck but taking time I resolve the error.
-When yiu solve error then wow.
+When yiu solve error then feel wow!